Chart Color Schemes

 Residential development activity is lower than average in Macquarie Fields according to AreaSearch's national comparison of local real estate markets

-Macquarie Fields has received approximately 42 dwelling approvals per year over the past five financial years, totalling 211 homes from FY-20 to FY-25.
-As of FY-26, 21 approvals have been recorded.
-On average, 0.1 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating that supply is meeting or exceeding demand.
-The average construction cost of new properties was $235,000 during this period, reflecting more affordable housing options compared to regional norms.
+Macquarie Fields has received approximately 42 dwelling approvals annually over the past five financial years, totalling 211 homes.
+As of FY-26, 24 approvals have been recorded.
+The average population increase per year for each dwelling built between FY-21 and FY-25 was 0.1 people, indicating that supply is meeting or exceeding demand, offering more buyer choices while supporting potential population growth.
+New properties are constructed at an average cost of $235,000, reflecting more affordable housing options compared to regional norms.

 Frequently Asked Questions - Development